mikemtzp/Global-event-website/README.md

 # Global event website
-In this project, I developed a nonfiction writers and readers event website that you can access to know all the important information about the event including the partners and speakers involved.
-This site is constituted from a home and about page.
-Please read the README file for further important information about the design.
+> This project simulates a global event website related to nonfiction writing where you can access to read all important information.
+It is divided into a home and about page.
+Built with HTML and CSS.

 ## 🛠️ Built With